HigherEduSpot/highereduspot.github.io/content/docs/faqs/what-is-highereduspot.md

 ---

 ### How do I apply?
-You can apply through the application form on our program pages.
+You can directly appy to the institution.

 {{< faq-json-ld faq=.Params.faq >}}